 A lot of aspiring game designers give up right on the start.
 That’s because to make a game, you don’t only need to learn how to code it, but you also need to know how to make assets for your project.
 This is often done in third party software, therefore you have to learn a lot of interfaces in the same time.

-Not only that, but you can actually do the whole modeling, rigging, and animating part for free.
-In fact, you can create your whole game for free and with some skills involved, the results may be of outstanding quality.
+Not only that but you can actually do the whole modeling, rigging, and animating part for free.
+In fact, you can create your whole game for free and with some skills and effort involved, the results may be of outstanding quality.
 So let’s get started.

 Table Of Contents

 Introduction To Blender Modeling

 You will be using this tool during your whole journey, so let’s explain the fundamentals.

 Blender always was, is, and most likely always will be free to use.
 Anything you create in it can be legally used in games, videos, anything, even sold directly.

 Actually you’re making quite a good deal when using this software, because you’re learning a valuable skill in most popular software in this field.

 It means if you will ever want to work as 3D modeler for other people videos, animations and games, you will most likely use Blender, as it’s most common modeling software.
 Because it’s free.
 Companies want to save when they can.
 And alternatives are quite pricey.